-Based on your color and canvas pick your two threads.
+Based on your color and canvas, pick your two threads.
 You can use all one thread or pick two contrasting textures.

 Transfer the design onto canvas

-You’ll need both a fine point marker and a wide maker to do this.
+You’ll need both a fine point marker and a wide marker to do this.
 Both should be suitable for marking on fabric.
 I like Pigma microns for fine point and Copic markers for wide.
 I get them both at chain craft stores or art supply stores.

 Put your letter under the canvas and use the fine marker to trace the outline of the letter on the canvas.

 The border is one inch wide.
-Decide how far you want it to be from the edges of your letter (top & bottom should be even amounts, as should right and left) and use the fine marker to draw the inner and outer edges of the border.
+Decide how far you want it to be from the edges of your letter (top & bottom should be even amounts, as should right and left), and use the fine marker to draw the inner and outer edges of the border.
 Color it in with the wide marker.
 The finished size should be square.

 Let dry overnight.

-Although the inspiration pillow is all Tent Stitch you could easily customize yours by picking different stitches for the letter , background, and border.
+Although the inspiration pillow is all Tent Stitch, you could easily customize yours by picking different stitches for the letter, background, and border.

 Once this is done, stitch your pillow.

-Finish the pillow
+Finish the Pillow

 In order to get this look, find a pillow that coordinates and is at least 1″ bigger all around than your stitched needlepoint.